stellarwp/kadence-blocks/readme.txt

 * Fix: Testimonial icon colors not working when using color pallet.
 * Fix: Testimonial icon display when using outline icons.
 * Fix: Typed text throwing error when previewing mobile & tablet.
+* Fix: Info box media background hover not showing in editor.

 = 3.0.27 =
 Release Date: March 23, 2023